Showit Vs WordPress - Which Website Builder is Right For You?

 Quick Answer: Who Should Use Showit or WordPress

 Showit customers love its extensive, completely freeform drag-and-drop design capabilities to launch the web design of their dreams, without having to touch a single line of code.
+But honestly, ShowIt has a couple of major SEO cons.

 You should choose WordPress if you are tech-savvy, or okay with a learning curve.

 WordPress users love its complete and deep feature customization, extensive CMS use, or they prefer web feature customization and to manage your own code and hosting over the ease of having a drag-and-drop design.
+It's also completely SEO-friendly.

 Showit vs WordPress: Basics & Costs

 WordPress is an open-source, fully-fledged, widely-used, self-hosted CMS and website platform that has been around since 2003.
-Its capabilities go far beyond blogging – you can launch any type of website you can dream up with WordPress, from company websites to portfolios, forums, directories, and ecommerce stores, with enough development skill.
-This ability to customize the platform, however, results in a steeper learning curve.
-WordPress has a reputation for being difficult to use and more complex to learn than Showit, and based on my experience building websites, I’d say this is true.
+Its capabilities go far beyond blogging.
+You can launch any type of website you can dream up with WordPress, from company websites to portfolios, forums, directories, and ecommerce stores, with enough development skill.

 The WordPress software itself is free, but you install it onto a host of your choice, so you must pay for hosting, and you must purchase a domain name to connect it to.
 You can also elect to purchase additional items for your WordPress site, like premium plugins and themes.
+This means that "free" actually comes with quite a cost.

 Showit is hosted website builder with drag-and-drop web design functionality and that was launched in 2008 and geared towards creative entreprenuers, business owners, coaches, photographers, and bloggers.
 It offers an intuitive drag-and-drop editor similar to Adobe Suite or Canva, making it the ideal platform for DIY-ers unfamiliar with web developlment or design software.
-Every Showit website is hosted on Showit servers, so you don’t have to worry about setting up or maintaining hosting.
-While acclimation may take some time, the learning curve is not too steep.

 Showit vs WordPress: Design Capabilities